-Adherence to HIV treatment significantly increases survival, researchers findNovember 21st, 2012 in HIV & AIDS /
+Adherence to HIV treatment significantly increases survival, researchers findNovember 21, 2012 in Medicine & Health / HIV & AIDS

 (Medical Xpress)—HIV-positive individuals who strictly adhere to highly active antiretroviral therapy (HAART) have a significantly lower probability of premature morbidity and mortality as compared to those with suboptimal compliance to HAART, according to a new study from the BC Centre for Excellence in HIV/AIDS (BC-CfE).